sarahannenicholson/pythonPlantIndexDatabase/README.md

 <br>

-•	Create a website that has these features o	 Allows the user to select their location and based off this location will provide data on 	Planting schedules for selected crop/plant types
+•	Create a website that has these features<br>
+o	 Allows the user to select their location and based off this location will provide data on<br><br>
+	Planting schedules for selected crop/plant types <br><br>
-	Companion planting – when one plant is selected allows for other plants to be suggest for planting in companionship to this 	Seed or Seedling starter suggestions
+	Companion planting – when one plant is selected allows for other plants to be suggest for planting in companionship to this<br><br>
+	Seed or Seedling starter suggestions
 	Times to sow depending on if a seed is being sown or a seedling is going to ground 	Nutrient guides for crops, what they specifically need/thrive with